 - Deseed and dice either the bell peppers or tomatoes, depending on which one you’re using.
 If you’re using tomatoes leave these for last to cut up since they’ll leave your chopping board wet and you’ll have to wipe it down to cut the other veggies.

 - Place everything into a mixing bowl and mix well.
 I always leave the onion to put in last just because I might not always use the whole thing, it depends on how much you want in there, but one small onion should be fine here.

 - Toss everything to mix then add in your dried mint and season with S&P. Taste to test for seasoning.

 - Mix again, cover and set in the fridge for 15-20 mins.

-- After that time remove the salad from the fridge and pour over your lime juice, mix well, cover again and place in the fridge for at least 1 hour before serving.
+- After that time remove the salad from the fridge and pour over your lime or lemon juice, mix well, cover again and place in the fridge for at least 1 hour before serving.